om-1980/Weather-Data-using-raspberry-pi/README.md

   ```
     sudo npm install -g --unsafe-perm node-red
   ```
-  Check where node-red is install or not by this command:
+  Check where node-red is installed or not by this command:
   ```
     node-red
   ```